-In most cases, limb-sparing operations can be done to remove part or all of the affected bone while leaving the arm or leg basically intact.
-The bone that is removed is replaced with a bone graft (piece of bone from another part of the body or from another person) or with an internal prosthesis (a man-made device used to replace part or all of a bone) made of metal and other materials.
+For most tumors in an arm or leg, a limb-sparing operation can remove part or all of the affected bone while leaving the arm or leg basically intact.
+The bone that is removed is replaced either with a bone graft (piece of bone from another part of the body or from another person) or with an internal prosthesis (a rod-shaped device made of metal and other materials that replaces part or all of a bone).

 Limb-sparing surgery is a very complex operation.
 The surgeons who do this type of operation must have special skills and experience.
-The challenge for the surgeon is to remove the entire tumor while still saving the nearby tendons, nerves, and blood vessels to keep as much of the limb's function and appearance as possible.
+The challenge for the surgeon is to be sure to remove the entire tumor while still saving the nearby tendons, nerves, and blood vessels to keep as much of the limb’s function and appearance as possible.
 But if a cancer has grown into these structures, they will need to be removed along with the tumor.
-In such cases, radiation therapy or amputation may sometimes be the best option.
+In such cases, radiation therapy or amputation may sometimes be the best option to treat the tumor.

 Using an internal prosthesis in a growing child is especially challenging.
-Traditionally, it has required occasional operations to replace the prosthesis with a longer one as the child grows.
+In the past, it often required several operations over time to replace the prosthesis with a longer one as the child grew.
 Newer prostheses have become very sophisticated.
 Some can be made longer without any extra surgery.
-They have tiny devices in them that can lengthen the prosthesis when needed to make room for a child's growth.
-But even these prostheses may need to be replaced with an adult prosthesis once the child's body stops growing.
+They have tiny devices in them that can lengthen the prosthesis when needed to make room for a child’s growth.
+But even so, they may need to be replaced with an adult prosthesis once the child’s body stops growing.

 It takes about a year, on average, for patients to learn to walk after limb-sparing surgery on a leg.
 If the patient does not take part in the rehabilitation program, the salvaged arm or leg may become useless.